What do veterinarians say about using CBD for pets?

 “You want to make sure that the CBD products are third-party tested,” stressed Levesque.
 “Because the person that’s third-party testing doesn’t have a stake in the company.
 So getting that third-party verification is showing it really does have what they’re stating it has.”

 CBD For Pets

-At Colorado State University, the veterinary school is currently running a long-term study of the effects of CBD on pets, including any therapeutic benefits.
+At Colorado State University, the veterinary school is currently running a long-term study of the effects of CBD on pets.
 So far, the results are encouraging.

 Here’s what veterinarians and consumers have to say about using CBD for their pets…

 While some pet owners swear by CBD, keep in mind that researchers are just starting to learn how to use it for pets and at which dosages, says Stephanie McGrath, D.V.M., a veterinarian and assistant professor of neurology at Colorado State University’s College of Veterinary Medicine and Biomedical Sciences.

 After her initial research, McGrath began two clinical trials, one on dogs with epilepsy and another on dogs with osteoarthritis.
 Early results are encouraging with an 89% reduction in epileptic seizures for dogs treated with CBD.